deependhulla/genai-update-for-email-in-groupoffice/README.md

 - Ensuring compatibility with existing modules.

 ## Demo  Video

-Watch the **feature demo video** here:
-GroupOffice with GenAI – Email Summarization & Content Generation Demo.
+** GroupOffice with GenAI – Email Summarization & Content Generation Demo.**

 [https://youtu.be/IkS6pNHPj8c](https://youtu.be/IkS6pNHPj8c)

-This demo showcases the new GenAI-powered features added to GroupOffice Community using the Groq API.
+- This demo showcases the new GenAI-powered features added to GroupOffice Community using the Groq API.
 Watch how AI summarizes emails for quick insights and assists in generating well-crafted email responses.
 A practical upgrade for enhanced productivity within GroupOffice.